littlecube8152/ocw-notes/linear-algebra-mitocw/notes.md

 $$\begin{bmatrix}\mathbf{1} & 2 & 1 \\ 0 & \mathbf{2} & -2 \\ 0 & 4 & 1\end{bmatrix}\rightarrow\begin{bmatrix}\mathbf{1} & 2 & 1 \\ 0 & \mathbf{2} & -2 \\ 0 & 0 & 5\end{bmatrix}$$
 Then only one row and one column are left, and we are done!

-Well, before we go to the solution of the original equation, let's see will the elimination work in every case?
+Well, before we go to the solution to the original equation, let's see will the elimination work in every case?
 Obvious no, if at some point we are not able to choose a pivot, that is, the column we are dealing with are left with all zeros.

 Let's head back to the solution.
 We put the constant term in column 4 and solve it, this called **augmented matrix**.